 Why the name?
 We love dogs and whippets stand for what we are: loyal, friendly, intelligent . . . . and we will run full speed ahead to find the right property for you!
 We will "whip it good!"

 While working at Vista Del Lago, I had met a great friend who helped me through this traumatic time, with encouragement and support.
-I have no doubt this person was destined to be my “rock” and guidance and put in my life to erase much of the pain.
-I married him 18 years ago.
-We both earned our real estate licenses, have worked together all these years, and have had a beautiful life, full of love, fun, travels and new experiences.
+I have no doubt this person was destined to be my “rock” and guidance, put in my life to erase much of the pain.
+I married him almost 20 years ago.
+We both earned our real estate licenses, have worked together all these years, and have had a beautiful life with our combined families, full of love, fun, travels and new experiences.
 And though I don’t know what the future holds, I know I have the strength to face whatever comes because this small-town Pennsylvania girl has already gone a long way.
-I have accomplished more goals than I ever thought possible and now have my very own Real Estate Brokerage.
+I have accomplished more goals than I ever thought possible and am proud to now have my very own Real Estate Brokerage.
 I hope to train, mentor and lead all my agents to great success and I hope you will trust us to represent you!